Gologo festival

-The Gologo festival, also known as the Golib festival, is celebrated in the month of March at the end of the dry season before the sewing of the early millet (Ansah, 1997; Allman & Parker, 2005).
-The Gologo Festival is among the major festivals in Ghana and is celebrated by the chiefs and peoples of Talensi, Tong-Zuf, in the Upper East Region of the country, serving "to reinforce the community belief in the Nnoo shrine or Golib god", which deity regulates Talensi agricultural life.
-It is a pre-harvest festival celebrated in the months of March and April, with sacrifices offered to seek protection and ensure plentiful rain and a good harvest in the coming season from the earthly gods.
+The Gologo festival, also known as the Golib festival, is a pre-harvest festival celebrated in the month of March or early April, at the end of the dry season before the sowing of the early millet.
+The Gologo Festival is among the major festivals in Ghana and is celebrated by the chiefs and peoples of Tallensi, Tong-Zuf, in the Upper East Region of the country, serving "to reinforce the community belief in the Nnoo shrine or Golib god", which regulates Talensi agricultural life.
+During the festival, sacrifices are offered to seek protection and ensure plentiful rain and a good harvest in the coming season from the earthly gods.

 The festival has a three-day programme at three different villages.
 The first part takes place at Gorogo, the second at Yinduri, and the final and biggest at Teng-Zug (Tong-Zuf).
 Libation is poured at the Teng-Zug shrine to thank the gods for a successful occasion.
-The one in March is called Gol-diema, which means tutorial.
-The main Gologo festival is celebrated in the second week in April.
 Traditional songs are composed by the elders of each community for the occasion and people dance to the composed songs.
 During this period, noise-making is prohibited and no one mourns their dead.
-The Gologo festival which is also known as the Golib festival is celebrated in the month of March at the end of the dry season before the sewing of the early millet (Ansah, 1997; Allman & Parker, 2005).
 Tengzug, Santeng, Wakii, Gbeogo, Yinduri/Zandoya, Shia, Gorogo and Spart are the communities which celebrate the festival.

+Dress

-There is a special dress code whereby men wear a short knicker and a towel on the chest.
-Women are also expected to tie a long towel from their chest down to the feet and cover their heads with a special local-made cloth.
+Participants observe a strict compliance to the wearing of certain kind of costume.
+Men wear a short knicker and a towel on the chest.

-Costumes used in Gologo Festival

-The Talensi people of Tenzug in the Upper East Region celebrates one of the rarest festivals in the country of Ghana.
-It is probably the only festival where participants observe a strict compliance to the wearing of certain kind of costume.
-Due to the nature of this custom, researchers sort to find out the art form which make up the costume and their religious or functional significance.
-The study used participant observation and interviews to document the festivities before, during and after the festival.
-The prominent features of the costume includes towels of different sizes and colours, knives of different sizes and the wearing of triangularly shaped aprons.
-The study concludes that there is the need to advertise the festival in the entire country of Ghana as well as abroad in order to open up the Tengzug area to more tourists and investors.